-You’ve recently visited to your gynecologist for regular medical screening.
+You’ve recently visited your gynecologist for regular medical screening.
 But, when the doctor asked you about any abnormality have you seen in the few past months.
 You answered ‘Yes’.
-On further investigation, your doctor confirms that you’re suffering from the cervical cancer.
+Upon further investigation, your doctor confirms that you’re suffering from cervical cancer.
 Quite shocking news for you, isn’t it?
 In all over the world, cervical cancer is the main cause behind the increased death of the women recorded in every year.

 Table of Content

 The female reproductive system is one of the most complicated systems of the body.
 And if any part of this system is affected, the entire system can get a negative impact.
 Cervix is the lowest part of the uterus.
 It is the connection between the uterus and the vagina.
 But, when the cervix size starts to grow on an uncontrollable rate, it indicates something is going wrong.
 If the treatment doesn’t start at the right time, then, the cancer can spread in the nearby tissues or even throughout the body.